What is Node.js? Features and How it Works?

 Netflix: Serves over 200 million users using Node.js.
 It has the capability to scale up effectively for high performance streaming, and modularity has written critical backend functions in Node.js.

-PayPal: Migrated from Java to Node.js, which resulted in a 35% decrease in their average response time, and developer productivity doubled.
+PayPal: Migrated from Java to Node.js, achieving a 35% reduction in average response time and double developer productivity.

-LinkedIn: Rebuilt their mobile stack on Node.js, thus reducing their number of servers in production from 30 to 3.
+LinkedIn: Rebuilt their mobile stack on Node.js, reducing their production servers from 30 to 3.

-However, it’s clear that Node.js is more than just a framework – it runs and powers several major platforms.
-Let’s explore some common use cases for Node.js!
+Ultimately, it is evident that Node.js is simply more than a framework – it runs and powers multiple major platforms.
+Now let’s look into some of the common use cases of Node.js!

 Real Time Chat Applications